 Summary

 In this chapter, we introduced the final details of logistic regression and continued to use scikit-learn to fit logistic regression models.
-We gained more visibility of how the model fitting process works by learning about the concept of a cost function, which is minimized by the gradient descent procedure to estimate model parameters during model fitting.
+We gained more visibility into how the model fitting process works by learning about the concept of a cost function, which is minimized by the gradient descent procedure to estimate model parameters during model fitting.

 We also learned of the need for regularization, by introducing the concepts of underfitting and overfitting.
 In order to reduce overfitting, we saw how to adjust the cost function to regularize the coefficients of a logistic regression model using an L1 or L2 penalty.
 We used cross-validation to select the amount of regularization, by tuning the regularization hyperparameter.
-To reduce underfitting, we gained experience with a simple feature engineering technique by creating interaction features for the case study data.
+To reduce underfitting, we saw how to do some simple feature engineering, with interaction features for the case study data.

 We are now familiar with some of the most important concepts in machine learning.
-We have, so far, only used a very basic classification model, that is, logistic regression.
+We have, so far, only used a very basic classification model: logistic regression.
 However, as you increase your toolbox of models that you know how to use, you will find that the concepts of overfitting, underfitting, the bias-variance trade-off, and hyperparameter tuning will come up again and again.
 These ideas, as well as convenient scikit-learn implementations of the cross-validation functions that we wrote in this chapter, will help us through our exploration of more advanced prediction methods.

 In the next chapter, we will learn about decision trees, an entirely different type of predictive model than logistic regression, and the random forests that are based on them.
-However, we will use the same concepts of cross-validation and hyperparameter search to tune these models, that we learned here.
+However, we will use the same concepts that we learned here, cross-validation and hyperparameter search, to tune these models.

 Chapter 4: The Bias-Variance Trade-off